dalong0514/ITstudy/002原书复制/2019088Fluent_Python/2019088Fluent_Python0000.md

-An experienced programmer may start writing useful Python code in a matter of hours As the first productive hours become weeks and months, a lot of developers go on writing Python code with a very strong accent carried from languages learned before Even if Python is your first language, often in academia and in introductory books it is presented while carefully avoiding language-specific features
+An experienced programmer may start writing useful Python code in a matter of hours As the first productive hours become weeks and months, a lot of developers go on writing Python code with a very strong accent carried from languages learned before Even if Python is your first language, often in academia and in introductory books it is presented while carefully avoiding language-specific features.

 As a teacher introducing Python to programmers experienced in other languages, I see another problem that this book tries to address: we only miss stuff we know about Coming from another language, anyone may guess that Python supports regular ex pressions, and look that up in the docs.
-But if you've never seen tuple unpacking or descriptors before, you will probably not search for them, and may end up not using those features just because they are specific to Python
+But if you've never seen tuple unpacking or descriptors before, you will probably not search for them, and may end up not using those features just because they are specific to Python.

 This book is not an A-to-z exhaustive reference of Python.
 Its emphasis is on the language features that are either unique to Python or not found in many other popular languages.
 This is also mostly a book about the core language and some of its libraries I will rarely talk about packages that are not in the standard library, even though the Python package index now lists more than 60,000 libraries and many of them are incredibly useful.